Piwison/CitystoryProject/core/README_geocoding.md

 - Implement caching for frequently geocoded addresses
 - Add support for additional geocoding providers
 - Enhance district determination with more precise boundary data
 - Implement progressive batch geocoding for large datasets

+> **Note:** Geocoding endpoints and features are deferred to v2 and are not available in the MVP release.
+All related endpoints, utilities, and tests are disabled for now.